 Implant Deflation

 A breast implant may leak from a deformity in the implant shell.
-Note that saline implants have a deflation problem in about 1% of patients.
+Note that saline breast implants have a deflation problem in about 1% of patients.

 Considerations Before Breast Augmentation